 Collective classes of compulsory and optional areas linked to the specialisation of the orchestra repertoire.

-Work experience in the Basque National Orchestra (OSE, Orquesta Sinfónica de Euskadi) for ten weeks tutored by one of the musicians of the orchestra.
+Work experience in the Basque National Orchestra (OSE, Orquesta Sinfónica de Euskadi) and in the Bilbao Symphony Orchestra (BOS) for ten weeks tutored by one of the musicians of the orchestra.

 The defence of the Dissertation will be held in public, once the rest of the Master’s Degree credits have been passed.